5G Private Networks and their role in digital transformation

 Use cases like these are not predictions of what might be possible.
 They are in operation right now.
 We are working with customers across a wide range of sectors, to help them understand how their organisations could benefit from a 5G private network through proof of concepts, deployed within their live environments.

-Of course, a 5G private network is likely to be defined by its ability to deliver new operating models, and reinvented processes.
+Of course, a private 5G network is likely to be defined by its ability to deliver new operating models, and reinvented processes.
 As technologies mature, the scale and range of applications that will be deployed within a private network may increase hugely.
-That’s why we collaborate with customers, not only to demonstrate the value of a private network today, but also to help develop and guide them on their journey of digital transformation that a private network will enable.
+That’s why we collaborate with customers, not only to demonstrate the value of a private 5G network today, but also to help develop and guide them on their journey of digital transformation that a private network will enable.

 I believe we are close to the time when entire production lines in factories could be reconfigured, with automation delivering the truly ‘dark’ factory, fully automated, 24/7, without the need for heat, light or human intervention.